UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-model-and-deploy.md

 ### 4. Set the Node Template Properties

 Use the menu above to show the properties in the node templates (click on "Properties" next to "Types").
-Open the container properties and fill in "ubuntu:20.04" in the "ImageID" property.
+Open the properties of the DockerContainer_w1 node template and fill in "ubuntu:20.04" in the "ImageID" property.
 Alternatively click on the node and edit the property in the sidebar on the right.
 Now fill in the other properties: